nuthanc/scaling/README.md

 ### Insights from Aswani
 * Scale per VN and per cluster
 * Need to increase timeout in parse_cli(to 1,80,000 more or less)
-* Increase the subnet mask in create_VN(If mask size is 16, then no of subnets to 2^16 - 3)
+* Increase the subnet mask in create_VN(If mask size is 16, then no of subinterfaces to 2^16 - 3)
 * Give project as admin(--project admin) so that the processes create objects in the mentioned project

 ### Scale numbers from Aswani